a455jldvmsrwll1a/pen-steer/README.md

   - ViGEm - [WIP] uses [ViGEm](https://docs.nefarius.at/projects/ViGEm/) (Windows only)

 ## TODO
-This thing barely works, but is missing many features.
+This thing works okay, but is missing some features.
-  - Save/load configuration.
   - Adjustable area mapping.
-  - etc.
+  - Windows (Wintab and Vigem support)

 ## Building
 Clone the repository and compile with the command: